Department of Philosophy, Faculty of Arts and Humanities

 Research seminars in:

-and a range of lecture-based modules.
+In addition, a range of lecture-based modules.

 Teaching and assessment